 With many patients still enduring unbearable pain, self-care methods such as breathing techniques, yoga, and stretching, as well as cannabis and CBD oil, are commonly used to bridge the gap.
 One Australian online survey interviewing women from an endometriosis support group found that cannabis and CBD oil were the most effective of all the self-care techniques for endometriosis pain.4

-For Laura, CBD oil was a game-changer in managing her symptoms.
+For Carrie, CBD oil was a game-changer in managing her symptoms.
 With suggestions gleaned from endometriosis online forums, she began applying CBD lube, vaping CBD, and using CBD tinctures.

 Endometriosis & Endocannabinoid Dysfunction